ninja-ide/ninja-ide-documentation/docs/plugin.rst

    :align: center
    :alt:

 Great!
-We have added one widget with a
+We have added a widget with a
 `QWebView <http://doc.qt.nokia.com/4.7-snapshot/qwebview.html>`_ to the misc container of NINJA-IDE.